cgem-experiment/azimuthal_encoder/README.md

 # azimuthalencoder
 H7 code for azimuthal encoder sampling at 1kHz.
 Currently no PPS alignment.
+Note that v1 is the firmware currently flashed on the microcontroller in the on-site system. v2 is untested, but contains several potential improvements and catches more bugs.

 #### Latest update: Tuesday, June 10th 2025